vmware-tanzu-labs/educates-training-platform/docs/custom-resources/workshop-definition.md

 The preferred method for hosting workshop content is to create an OCI image artefact containing the workshop content and host it on an image repository.
 If this method is used, it will make it possible later to bundle up workshops, relocate them, and use them in disconnected environments.

 If you use the workshop templates provided by the Educates project and are using GitHub to store your workshop files, the GitHub action created by the workshop template will automatically create the required OCI image artefact each time you tag the GitHub repository with a specific version, and publish it to the GitHub container registry.
 The GitHub action will also automatically create a GitHub release with the workshop definition attached, which has been rewritten so that the published OCI image artefact is used.
+If using the ``educates`` CLI you can also use it to publish the workshop image.

 The initial format of ``spec.workshop.files`` created from the workshop templates will be: